Tilko/SerDesJavaDataModelGenerator/README.md

   MyTypeName1:
     myPropertyName8: enum(bla, bli, blu)        #an anonymous enum type for that property only

-  MyPolymorphicType0: oneOf(String, MyTypeName0, ...) # a type that of object that can be one of the
+  MyPolymorphicType0: oneOf(String, MyTypeName0, ...) # a type of object that can be one of the
-                                                      # specified types, there is a validation that
+                                                      # specified types, the tool checks that
-                                                      # check that types are formally non-ambiguous
+                                                      # types are formally non-ambiguous
-                                                      # (cf. details below)
+                                                      # between them (cf. details below)

 org.my.example.package2:                        # an other package
   MyTypeName2: